Izder456/izder456.github.io/_works/intro.md

-heyo, I'm a queer autistic adult who spend a bit too much of their time with free and open source software.
+heyo, I'm a queer autistic adult who spends a bit too much of their time with free and open source software.